TL;DR On Buying Your First Rental Property:

 Imagine you buy a $100,000 rental property, and get a landlord loan for $80,000 of it, leaving a down payment of $20,000.
 You pull $20,000 (or whatever you can) as a cash advance from your credit card, pay a 2.5% wire advance fee, and get 1.5% of that back in the form of rewards.

 Which means you pay a net 1% fee to draw on your funding.
 That’s cheaper than borrowing a mortgage!
-In fact, you should consider avoiding the mortgage altogether and just using your credit lines and cards.
+In fact, you should consider avoiding the mortgage altogether and just using your credit lines and cards, or exploring no-money-down loans for investment property options.

 As for the interest, the trick is to pay that balance down, and fast.
 You’re on a race against the clock at that point: how quickly can you pay off the credit card balance?
 If the answer is “within a few months,” it’s a promising strategy.
 If the answer is “within a few years,” think again.